 Connection needs intimacy, and intimacy needs openness, honesty.
 Therefore, in order to be intimate with another, you need to tear off your worn-out masks and expose your naked self under the sun.
 Then people will be able to look at you in the eye and see the depths of your being.

 To be open and honest, however, means to put yourself in a state of vulnerability.
 In that state, you can be easily wounded (the word vulnerability is derived from the Latin vulnerare, which means “to wound”, so vulnerability is our susceptibility to be wounded) and this is what most people are afraid of.
 Having been wounded time and time again in the past, they don’t want to be wounded again, so they avoid opening up their hearts and exposing themselves.

 Even partners who claim to be deeply in love aren’t that intimate.
 They deceive one another with all sorts of tricks so as not to risk experiencing emotional vulnerability.

 But when there’s no intimacy, there can’t be love.
 When you are afraid to open up yourself to another, how can you allow yourself to be loved by another?
 And how can you love another, if you don’t feel at ease with him or her?

 Love is the most intimate connection, yet the most dreaded one.
 But I am asking you: what’s the point of living without love?
 There’s none.
 Without love, life becomes meaningless and utterly empty.
 Without love, there can’t be any true sense of fulfillment.

-Of course, to the separate ego, this might look like a very risky thing to do, considering the emotional vulnerability that goes hand-in-hand with close, intimate relationships.
-The ego will resist and do anything it can to cling to the old known past, but we shouldn’t pay attention to it — instead, we should work on what we know in our hearts to be good and act from that loving space for the benefit of ourselves and all humankind.
+Of course, to the separate, insecure ego, this might look like a very risky thing to do, considering the emotional vulnerability that goes hand-in-hand with close, intimate relationships.
+The ego will resist and do anything it can to cling to the old known past, but we shouldn’t pay attention to it — instead, we should work on what we know in our hearts to be right, and act from that space for the benefit of ourselves and all humankind.